bitwarden/help/_articles/plans-and-pricing/upgrade-from-individual-to-org.md

 ---
 This article will guide existing individual Bitwarden users ([**Free**]({{site.baseurl}}/article/about-bitwarden-plans/#free-individual) or [**Premium**]({{site.baseurl}}/article/about-bitwarden-plans/#premium-individual)) through the process of transitioning to an Organizations plan ([**Free**]({{site.baseurl}}/article/about-bitwarden-plans/#free-organizations), [**Families**]({{site.baseurl}}/article/about-bitwarden-plans/#families-organizations), [**Teams**]({{site.baseurl}}/article/about-bitwarden-plans/#teams-organizations), or [**Enterprise**]({{site.baseurl}}/article/about-bitwarden-plans/#enterprise-organizations)) in order to start securely sharing data from Organizations with friends, family, co-workers, a department, or an entire company.

+{% callout success %}
+If you're looking for how to upgrade an existing Free Organization to a paid Organization, see [this FAQ item]({{site.baseurl}}/article/org-faqs/#q-how-do-i-upgrade-my-free-organization) instead.
+{% endcallout %}

 ## Start Your Organization

 Complete the following steps to start your Organization: